AbdiZAk/Python-Projects/Get_Visual_Seven_Day_Forecast/README.md

 **Project Summary**

-In this project I use the googlegeocode API and openweather API with pandas to create a Report of Seven day for a given location.
+In this project I use the googlegeocode API and openweather API with pandas to create a report of a Seven day forecast for a given location.
 The program returns a pandas dataframe that has the lows and highs for each day of the week and the corresponding weather icon from openweather API.